chrpun/rotary-zoom-landingpage/README.md

-# rotary-zoom-landingpage
+# Rotary Zoom Landing Page Software
+> by Rotary E-Club of D-1850

-Dynamic Landing Page for Rotary and Rotaract Clubs witch use Zoom Meetings.
+Dynamic Landing Page for Rotary and Rotaract Clubs which use Zoom Meetings.

 ## Installation